bigapplestrat/GitHubTutorial/README.md

 git push -u origin master
 ```

-## Change sucks.
-Am I doomed to forever log this in history?
-Revert!
-Abort!
+## I immediately regret this decision.
+Revert.

 We've now pushed the new version of the file to the repository.
 If you navigate to your GitHub repo, you should be able to click on the individual file, then click on history.
 From here you can view the individual changes that were made in this commit.
 Deleted code shows as red, and added code shows as green.

 But shoot.
 Maybe looking at this new commit you really regret your choices.

-> "Am I really the kind of guy who makes coding-related Monty Python references?"

-You may say to yourself.
-Then go onto say

-> "No. We have to forget this ever happened."
+"Am I really the kind of guy who makes coding-related Monty Python references?" you may say to yourself.
+"No. We have to forget this ever happened."

 To return to an earlier version of your code, we perform what's known as a `rollback`.
 This effectively returns the files that have been changed to their previous state.
 Type the following into the terminal: